 You should know the legitimacy of an advisor as well as his/her service record before you hire.
 Verify an advisor’s credentials and complaint history by checking their records with the Financial Industry Regulatory Authority (FINRA).

-An online site like, Brightscope, can help you determine the organizations with which an advisor is registered and whether they have any complaints reported.
+An online site, Brightscope, can help you determine the organizations with which an advisor is registered and whether they have any complaints reported.

 If an advisor has a complaint, it does not necessarily mean that you should automatically disqualify them.
-Any formal statement of discontent by a customer stays on a financial advisor’s record for an extended period.
+Any formal statement of discontent by an individual stays on an advisor’s record for an extended period.